EnvisionDoc/online_data_en/getting_started.md

-# Getting started with stream computing service
+# Getting Started with Stream Computing Service

 This topic illustrates how to use the stream computing service and print computation logs through the Java SDKs provides by EnOS.

-## System requirements
+## System Requirements

 Java SDK version 1.6 or 1.7

-## Before you start
+## Before You Start

 - Stream computing is based on the real-time data collected from devices that are connected to the EnOS cloud.
 For how to connect devices, see [EnOS Device connection](https://docs.envisioniot.com/docs/device-connection/en/latest/deviceconnection_overview.html).